 This is a no-nonsense, fast turnaround way of gaining fair market values on personal property that doesn’t require a formal written appraisal.
 If you

--needing to value antiques, heirlooms, vintage items and collectibles
+-needing to value collectibles, collections, heirlooms, vintage items

 -settling an estate,